SharePoint/PnP-Guidance/articles/Call-web-services-from-SharePoint-workflows.md

  [Additional resources](#bk_addresources)

 You can use the SharePoint 2013 app model to create and deploy workflows that run on either the app web or the host web.
-These workflows can interact with the remotely hosted portions of provider-hosted apps.
+These workflows can interact with the remotely hosted portions of provider-hosted add-ins.
 The workflows can also call remote web services that contain important business data in one of two ways:

 - By passing query information to the remotely hosted portion of the app.
 The remote web application then calls the web service and passes the information back to SharePoint.